juliankrzysiak/portfolio/README.md

    ```
  4. Switch out my info for yours

-    For projects, you can just replace the array with your project objects, and they will be automatically created
+    For projects, you can just replace the array with your project objects, and they will be automatically created.
+    You can also add any blog posts or reviews easily due to the content collection schema.